What are the advantages and disadvantages of radiotherapy?

 - The main advantage of radiotherapy is that it may help to control the growth of the cancer.

-- For a small number of people with locally advanced pancreatic cancer and borderline resectable cancer, radiotherapy may make surgery possible.
+- For a small number of people with borderline resectable cancer and locally advanced pancreatic cancer, radiotherapy may help to make surgery possible.

 - You may be able to carry on with your daily life, such as going to work, if you feel up to it.